peterhinch/micropython-async/TUTORIAL.md

 producer and consumer coros can synchronise at a point where the producer has data available and the consumer is ready to use it.
 At that point in time the `Barrier` can optionally run a callback before releasing the barrier and allowing all waiting coros to continue.
+[Full details.](./PRIMITIVES.md#34-class-barrier)

 The callback can be a function or a coro.
 In most applications a function is likely to be used: this can be guaranteed to run to completion before the